AbdelrahmanGPT/FCDSlib/README.md

 ## ⭐ Vision

-To simplify software development for students while teaching them how to design clean, scalable, and maintainable systems using professional software engineering principles.
+To simplify software development for students by providing reusable, well-structured, and scalable Java components that encourage clean architecture and strong programming fundamentals.